 Recovery is a process of change and the chance to live life differently.
 Identifying and building on personal strengths and resources offer the opportunity to enjoy your life to the fullest.
-Recovery is unique to each child and to each family.
+Recovery is unique to each person.
 The benefits of recovery may involve reduction in symptoms, the development of satisfying relationships, or enjoying meaningful and increased independence.